larriant/knowledge/ancientwisdom/stoicism.md

 A stoic will look for all benefit and harm to come from within himself.

 It is best to want those things that are easy to obtain.
 Ideally only want things that you can be certain of obtaining.

 Your primary desire should be:
 Not to be frustrated by forming desires you will not be able to fulfill.

 Thus:
 1. No anxiety about whether you will get what you want.
 2. No disappointment at NOT getting what you want.

 Even if we succeed in something that is not up to us.
 We will still be anxious on the way.

-*Stoics will set internal rather than external goals.*
+#### Examples of Internal over External Goals

-Goal in Tennis Match
+1. Goal in Tennis Match:
-* To play tennis to the best of my ability
+   1. To play tennis to the best of my ability.
-* RATHER than to win at all costs
+   2. **Rather** than to win at all costs.

-Wife:
+2. Wife:
-* To behave in a lovable manner.
+   1. To behave in a lovable manner.
+   2. **Rather** than "My husband must do x"

-Boss:
+3. Boss:
-* To do my job to the best of my ability.
+   1. To do my job to the best of my ability.
+   2. **Rather** than "I must succeed"

-A novelist trying to get published:
+4. A novelist trying to get published:
-* Did I work hard?
+   1. Did I work hard?
 Did I submit to enough publishers?
-* RATHER than I must get published at all costs
+   2. **Rather** than I must get published at all costs

-Trying to get a girlfriend:
+5. Trying to get a girlfriend:
-* Approach / Talk to x girls per week.
+   1. Approach / Talk to x girls per week.
-* *Rather* than I have to get a girlfriend at all costs.
+   2. **Rather** than I have to get a girlfriend at all costs.

 ### 5. Don't Dwell on the Past